Design & Technology

 Implementation

-Our Long Term Plan provides age-appropriate projects which ensure children are taught the skills necessary to effectively research, design, make and evaluate a variety of projects, whilst learning and implementing technical knowledge and adhering to instructions for design and technology activities and safety rules.
-Children are provided with the opportunity to design and make functional products and evaluation is utilised to enable pupils to learn from their experiences.
+Our Long-Term Plan provides age-appropriate projects which ensure pupils are taught the skills necessary to effectively research, design, make and evaluate a variety of projects following the iterative design process, whilst learning and implementing technical knowledge and adhering to instructions for design and technology activities and safety rules.
+Pupils are provided with the opportunity to design and make functional products and evaluation is utilised to enable pupils to learn from their experiences.

-Design and Technology is taught each term, with some elements being blocked.
-Our curriculum is designed to progressively and continuously develop children’s skills and knowledge, which is assessed in lessons, at the end of each unit and across the school year.
+Our curriculum is designed to progressively and continuously develop pupil’s skills and knowledge, which is assessed in lessons, at the end of each unit and across the school year.
 Pupils will be able to demonstrate mastering design and technology skills and knowledge within the teaching sequence and after the unit has been covered.

 Impact

-Pupils will be able to confidently discuss all aspects of the Design and Technology curriculum that they have been covering and will demonstrate skills and understanding within their design portfolio.
+Pupils will be able to confidently discuss all aspects of the Design and Technology curriculum that they have been covering and will demonstrate skills and understanding of their design.
 They will have knowledge of specific technology, show that they can use tools correctly and safely to combine their designing and making skills alongside their knowledge and understanding, in order to construct products that satisfy needs and challenges.